netreplica/nrx/README.md

 Data sourcing capabilities:

 * Connects to a NetBox instance over an API using a user-provided authentication token
-* Exports a network topology graph for one Site at a time
+* Exports a network topology graph for
+    * a specific Site
+    * multiple Sites interconnected via point-2-point Circuits
 * Only Devices with Roles from a customizable list will be exported
+* Uses Tags to further narrow down a list of Devices for export
 * Direct connections between Devices via Cables will be exported as topology edges
 * Connections via Patch Panels and Circuits will be exported as well with help of NetBox [Cable Tracing API](https://docs.netbox.dev/en/stable/models/dcim/cable/#tracing-cables)
 * Only Ethernet connections will be exported